 |Earn a Nationally Recognized Credential|

-Despite the lack of legislative language, medical assistants in Alabama are not restricted from performing specific medical assisting tasks, so long as they do so under the direct supervision of licensed physicians or other licensed healthcare practitioners.
+Alabama does not restrict medical assistants from performing specific medical assisting tasks, provided they do so under the direct supervision of licensed physicians or other licensed healthcare practitioners.
+In other words, the job scope of a medical assistant in Alabama is limited only by what is assigned to them by a licensed healthcare provider.

 Step 1.
 Complete an Accredited Program in Medical Assisting